Beyond the ordinary – Most unique festivals of India to witness in 2025

 • Crown Dance: Performers dance gracefully while balancing a 10-12 meter-long crown of human hair.

-• Fire Rituals: Daring stunts include walking across burning embers and dancing with burning wicks tied around the waist, symbolizing the ultimate act of devotion and fearlessness.
+• Fire Rituals: Daring stunts include walking across burning embers and dancing with burning wicks tied around the waist.

 • Mesmerizing Costumes: The performers wear intricate makeup, towering headgear, and ornate costumes, transforming into living deities.